T20X/notes/C++MemoryModelObjects.md

 # construction

 An object whose initialization has completed is deemed to be constructed, even if the object is of non-class type or no constructor of the object's class is invoked for the initialization.
 [Note 9: Such an object might have been value-initialized or initialized by aggregate initialization ([dcl.init.aggr]) or by an inherited constructor ([class.inhctor.init]). — end note]

+# padding

+there is no padding at the begining for struct objects!

 # non trival types